Parth-G27/mines/README.md

 Players can sign in, track their progress, and climb the live leaderboard.
 With responsive design and immersive sounds, Mine Rush offers a fresh take on minesweeper that’s both fun and challenging.

 This **open-source project** is more than just a game – it’s a collaborative effort to push the boundaries of what a minesweeper game can be.
 Join us in building something truly unique!
+[PLAY NOW!](https://mines-game-app.vercel.app/)

 ## Table of Contents